2012 Delhi gang rape and murder: BBC Storyville: India's Daughter

 India's Daughter (2015) is a documentary film directed and produced by Leslee Udwin, and is part of the BBC's ongoing Storyville series.
-It was scheduled to be broadcast on International Women's Day, 8 March 2015, in India on NDTV 24x7 and in UK on BBC Four.
+It was scheduled to be broadcast on International Women's Day, 8 March 2015, in India on NDTV 24x7 and in United Kingdom on BBC Four.
 On 1 March it was revealed that the filmmakers had interviewed one of the rapists while he was being held in the Tihar jail.
 Soon, the news was picked up by Indian media outlets.
-The Indian government blocked its broadcast in India by obtaining a court order on 4 March.
+The Government of India blocked its broadcast in India by obtaining a court order on 4 March.
 The BBC said it would comply with the order and did not broadcast the film in India.
 In the UK however, the BBC moved the transmission forward to 4 March, and it was shown on that date.
 The film was also uploaded on YouTube and soon went viral with various shares on social media.
-On 5 March, the Indian government directed YouTube to block the video in India and YouTube complied with the order.
+On 5 March, the Government of India directed YouTube to block the video in India and YouTube complied with the order.
 The film has generated a great deal of controversy in both India and worldwide.

 Because India does not permit a rape victim's name to be published, the victim was called "Nirbhaya", which means fearless, because of her efforts to fight off her rapists and her insistence on making a detailed statement to the police before she died.
 However, following the death of their daughter, the parents were quoted in several media articles as saying they had no objections to using their daughter's name.
 In the film the father states he is "happy" to reveal her name, Jyoti Singh, and on 5 March the father was quoted as saying he thought "everyone should watch the documentary, which showed 'the bitter truth' about attitudes to women in India".
 Even still, on 6 March, the news outlet The Hindu ran an article "Father objects to revealing gangrape victim's name in 'India's Daughter'" in which they quoted the father as saying that he planned to take legal action because her name was used.